iav0207/advent-of-code/2020/day_11/README.md

 Spec https://adventofcode.com/2020/day/11

-Running some sort of the Game of Life to find the equilibrium of occupied seats distribution in a waiting room.
+Desc Running some sort of the Game of Life to find the equilibrium of occupied seats distribution in a waiting room.

 Execution